- Texarkana COC, (903) 792-7191, www.texarkana.org

-Cass County Park is home to a variety of wildlife ranging from the energetic Fox and Gray Squirrels to the handsome Scissor-tailed Flycatcher and inquisitive Pine Warbler.
+Cass County Park is home to a variety of wildlife ranging from the energetic fox and gray squirrels to the handsome Scissor-tailed Flycatcher and inquisitive Pine Warbler.
 Check the open fields around the park for Eastern Bluebirds and American Robins foraging for worms and insects.
 The park is a good place to compare and differentiate between the shape, size and call of American and Fish Crows.
 Common dragonflies in the area include Widow Skimmer and Eastern Pondhawk, while prevalent butterflies include Spicebush Swallowtail and occasionally Funereal Duskywing.
-In the late afternoon, look for Purple Martins and Cliff and Barn Swallows as they gather over the water to feed.
+In the late afternoon, look for Purple Martin and Cliff and Barn Swallows as they gather over the water to feed.

 Atlanta State Park

 This beautiful state park on Lake Wright Patman offers seasonal colors, variable terrain, pine forests and great sunsets.
 Caddo Indians, the most culturally advanced tribe in Texas, once made this area their home.
-The park offers lake swimming, a nature trail and a 5-mile hiking trail, boating, and fishing.
+The park offers lake swimming, a nature trail, a 5-mile hiking trail, boating and fishing.
 Camping, picnicking and biking are also popular activities.

-In addition to the numerous woodland species such as Yellow-throated Warbler, Red-eyed Vireo, Summer Tanager and Great-crested Flycatcher, a resident pair of Bald Eagles and their offspring frequent the park year round.
-The shoreline provides habitat for Killdeer and other shorebirds in migration as well as local scavengers such as Black Vultures and American and Fish Crows.
+In addition to the numerous woodland species such as Yellow-throated Warbler, Red-eyed Vireo, Summer Tanager and Great Crested Flycatcher, a resident pair of Bald Eagles and their offspring frequent the park year-round.
+The shoreline provides habitat for Killdeer and other shorebirds in migration as well as local scavengers such as Black Vulture and American and Fish Crows.
 The numerous vantage points to scan the reservoir make for excellent waterfowl watching in the winter.
 Check in moist areas along the lakeshore for American Snout butterfly.

 Queen City Outdoor Learning Center

-From I 30 in Texarkana, take Exit 220A for US 59 South.
+From I-30 in Texarkana, take Exit 220A for US 59 South.
 Follow US 59 South 22.1 miles to Loop 236.
-Turn right (east) on Loop 236 and travel approximately 0.5 miles to FM 74.
-Turn right (east) on FM 74 and follow it 1.1 miles to the sign for Queen City Elementary School.
+Turn left (east) on Loop 236 and travel approximately 0.5 mile to FM 74.
+Turn right (east) on FM 74 and follow it 1.1 miles to the sign for Queen City (J.K.
+Hileman) Elementary School.
 Turn left at the sign and follow to the pond.

 This outdoor learning center has been developed over the years through the activities of local elementary and high school students.
 Bird and bat houses as well as other environmental projects augment the numerous plantings.
 Habitats include a small pond and woodland.
-Highlights of the site include flocks of Brown-headed Nuthatches in the pines that tower above the gardens, Belted Kingfishers rattling across the pond, and the constant singing of Pine Warblers and Orchard Orioles.
-The pond provides habitat for resident Canada Geese and can attract migrant waterfowl from time to time.
-Other wildlife to look for includes Killdeer, Northern Mockingbirds, Eastern Bluebirds, Fox Squirrels, and Giant Swallowtails.
+Highlights of the site include flocks of Brown-headed Nuthatches in the pines that tower above the gardens, Belted Kingfishers rattling across the pond and the constant singing of Pine Warblers and Orchard Orioles.
+The pond provides habitat for resident Canada Geese, which nest and raise goslings every year, and can attract migrant waterfowl from time to time.
+Other wildlife to look for includes Scissor-tailed Flycatcher, Wood Duck, Eastern Bluebird, Killdeer, fox squirrels and Giant Swallowtails.